Ready to take on new challenges and break into exciting, cutting-edge fields?

 The MSD-RAS program will enable graduates to:

-• Gain state of the art robotics, material fabrication, and design-computation qualifications.
+• Gain state of the art robotics, AI, material fabrication, and design-computation qualifications.

 • Develop skills in advanced methods of fabrication, computation, robot programming and multi-modal sensing technologies, and their integration within innovative design methods.